sqlbyme/sbrd.me/README.md

 We use the sbrdme platform to act as a router for two of the Songbird Classic Desktop legacy apps.
 7digital refers to the old 7digital music store which used to be available to users of the Classic Desktop.
 Birdhouse refers to the old startup url for first time users of the Classic Desktop application.
-Since there are specific urls which these apps use it was preferable to just create separate apps at heroku to handle the routing requests.
+Since there are specific urls which these apps use it, was preferable to just create separate apps at heroku to handle the routing requests.
 Since the base code was very similar it was simplest to just branch off of checkin and then fine tune the routes for each application.
 Then the appropriate apps were created at heroku and each branch pushed to the master for the app.